vpidev/ui-styleguide/README.md

 ###### [Style [U266](#style-u266)]

-- Keyboard shortcuts should be displayed next to menu items, or via tooltips on save/edit/cancel buttons
+- Keyboard shortcuts should be displayed next to menu items, or via tooltips on save/edit/cancel buttons (note - avoid re-purposing standard [shortcuts](https://en.wikipedia.org/wiki/Table_of_keyboard_shortcuts))

 *Why?*: Allows user to more easily discover the existence of keyboard shortcuts